openjdk/jfx/doc-files/controls/InputMap/InputMap.md

 The `Skin` defines the visual representation of the control by providing the `Nodes` representing various surfaces that render the control content and accept user input.
-Note that it is possible to have skins that provide a completely different set of control surfaces, for example a traditional 2D control may have totally different look and feel in a virtual 3D world.
+Note that it is possible to have skins that provide a completely different set of control surfaces, for example a traditional 2D control may have an entirely different look and feel in a virtual 3D world.

 The skin adds listeners to the `Control` properties and to the events directed at the `Control` or its input surfaces.
-These listeners process the input events and effect a change on the `Control` state by updating its properties, which in turn result in the corresponding changes in the visuals.
+These listeners process the input events and effect a change in the `Control` state by updating its properties, which in turn result in the corresponding changes in the visuals.

 While it is possible to make all the listeners a part of the `Skin`, they are typically organized in a separate